Large subsets avoiding algebraic patterns: Abstract

 \section{Abstract}

-We prove the existence of a subset of the reals with large sumset and avoiding all linear patterns.
+We prove the existence of a subset of the torus with large sumsets and avoiding all linear patterns.
 This extends a result of Körner, who had shown that for any integer $q \geq 1$, there exists a subset $K$ of $\R/\Z$ satisfying no non-trivial linear relations of order $2q-1$ and such that $q.K$ has positive Lebesgue measure.
-With our method based on transfinite induction, we produce a set with positive measure avoiding all integral linear patterns, at the price of speaking of outer Lebesgue measure.
-We also discuss questions of measurability of such sets.
-We then provide constructions of subsets of $\R^n$ avoiding certain non-linear patterns and with maximal Hausdorff dimension.
+Our method is based on transfinite induction, which also allows us to produce large sets in different senses (cardinality, outer Lebesgue measure or Hausdorff dimension) avoiding families of algebraic patterns, for example Sidon sets in infinite abelian groups with small $2$ and $3$-torsion or sets with no repeated distances in $\R^n$.
+We also discuss questions of measurability of such sets and the role of the axiom of choice in our constructions.